 "But if you add up all the things that are government in the United States, with Medicare, Medicaid and Obamacare…it's not that much different than ours in the end."

-Mintzberg says that when it comes to health care, "governments are crude and markets are cross."
+Mintzberg said that when it comes to health care, "governments are crude and markets are cross."
 Health care is neither public nor private — it is part of the plural sector, along with organizations such as universities and co-operatives.
-They are not owned by investors or by the government, but they are funded by the government, he says.
+They are not owned by investors or by the government, but they are funded by the government, he said.

 We react to treatment much better when we're treated as people and not as patients.- Henry Mintzberg

 His strongest words were in opposition to pharmaceutical companies.
-Mintzberg says the way they are allowed to price their drugs is "scandalous" and "tantamount to manslaughter."
+Mintzberg said the way they are allowed to price their drugs is "scandalous" and "tantamount to manslaughter."